Takehiko Bessho

 Takehiko Bessho (別所 毅彦, Bessho Takehiko), born Akira Bessho (別所 昭, Bessho Akira), was a Japanese baseball player whose professional career as a player lasted from 1942 until 1960.
 Bessho first achieved fame as a pitcher in Japanese professional baseball; later, he served as a Nippon Professional Baseball (NPB) manager.

 Bessho spent his first five seasons in the Japanese Baseball League (the predecessor of NPB) with the Nankai franchise (1942–43, 1946–48) and his final 12 seasons with the Yomiuri Giants (1949–1960).
 He quickly established himself as a top pitcher and went on to earn two Sawamura Awards, the Japanese equivalent of the Cy Young Award, and six Best Nine Awards.
-In 1947, Bessho set the JPBL record for most complete games in a single season (47).
+In 1947, Bessho set the JBL record for most complete games in a single season (47).
 In addition, Bessho earned the NPB Most Valuable Player Award in 1952 and 1956.
 Bessho retired after the 1960 season with 310 wins, a 2.18 earned run average, and 1,932 strikeouts.
 Up until 2019, he was also the only Hawk to ever throw a no-hitter.

 After he retired from the sport as a player and a manager, Bessho became a sports broadcaster.
 In recognition of his accomplishments, the Japanese Baseball Hall of Fame inducted Bessho in 1979.